-Before you buy your fishing boat, your decision will be a better one if you consider answering several key questions.
+Before you buy your fishing boat, here are tips to make your decision better and easier.
 These pages, Selecting Your Freshwater Fishing Boat, and Freshwater Fishing Boat Ownership cover a series of questions about how to make the choice, things to consider once you buy the boat and how to learn to transport your boat and trailer using your transport vehicle.
 Additionally, remember you never know what you will see when you take your boat to the lake!

 Before you buy your fishing boat think about the lakes you will likely want to fish the most.
 The bigger the lake the further you will want to be able to travel on that water.
 This will help determine the size of the boat, size of the motor, size of gas tank and the range you will be able to have when at that lake.
 The bigger the lake and the more open the water the more you will be concerned about the weather and wind – larger boats with higher sides for example.
 Will you have guests with you and/or children with you?
 Keep this in mind as you select your boat and look for higher side walls, and greater buoyancy.